todogroup/governance/README.md

 The TODO Group will host Working Groups for members to contribute to that are intended to accelerate its mission.
 Initial Working Groups are expected to cover:

-Well documented software to facilitate the management of outgoing open source software within an organization
+Well documented software to facilitate the management of open source software engagement by an organization

-Blog and wiki articles providing recommendations on how to manage outgoing open source software within an organization
+Blog and wiki articles providing recommendations on how to manage open source engagement by an organization

 **Operating Principles**